 In response to COVID-19, UNSW is moving courses online to enable students to continue their studies.
 Check the most up-to-date UNSW advice about COVID-19 arrangements.

-Want to address global health issues and join a workforce that operates across borders?
+Want to address global population health issues and join a workforce that operates across borders?
 Unlike other Australian undergraduate public health programs, the Bachelor of International Public Health (BIPH) is internationally integrated with emphasis on courses aimed at improving the health of populations worldwide.
 Students explore a diverse range of case studies spanning international contexts and population health issues and priorities.
 Courses focus on infectious disease challenges, Indigenous and environmental health, women and children’s health, and global chronic disease prevention.
 International Public Health students will also complete a capstone experience in the final year.
-This may include the option of either an internship placement or research project.
+This may include the option of either an internship placement, study abroad tour or research project.

 Areas of study: Global health, health policy and practice, health promotion, Indigenous health, infectious diseases, mental health, public health.

-Career opportunities: International public or population health – epidemiology, health promotion, surveillance and disease prevention; contributing to population health programs in local or state health departments; designing and/or evaluating interventions to reduce the burden of disease while working in a multinationals and development agency; research career in public health; higher studies, such as a graduate medical program, Master’s program or PhD.
+Career opportunities: International public or population health – epidemiology, health promotion, surveillance and disease prevention; contributing to population health programs in local or state health departments; designing and/or evaluating interventions to reduce the burden of disease while working in a multinationals and development agency; research career in public health; higher studies, such as a graduate medical program, Master program or PhD.